Pat and Prem Kumar family

 Here is a photo of Athai and Mama, probably taken around the time of his “retirement”:

 Following “retirement” in 1958 Mama went into timber and paint marketing (Noble Paints) businesses with Periappa’s family (Periappa and his 2 sons).
 He also established various agency businesses for his own family (Mama and his 3 sons).
-Furthermore he engaged in high level tax consultancy work for about 6 years advising some large clients including a wealthy English client with business interests in
+Furthermore he engaged in high level tax consultancy work for about 6 years advising some large clients including a wealthy English client with business interests in India.
+In 1963 he master-minded the establishment of Ravi Paints & Chemicals (manufacturing and marketing Ravi Paints in place of just marketing Noble Paints for a third party); this was a joint enterprise of Mama’s and Periappa’s families.

 The family continued to grow; here is a picture taken at the time of Guna’s wedding in 1966 (of Mathini’s 4 children only Shanthi is present in the picture):